-Originally, there was a single-entry bookkeeping.
+Initially, there was single-entry bookkeeping.
 Records were documented in a central book allowing kings and queens to manage their finances and build their empires.
-Whoever was in charge of the book had to be trusted by their superior since they could easily cook the books for their own benefit.
+Whoever was in charge of the book had to be trusted by their superior since they could quickly cook the books for their benefit.

 Then came double entry-accounting, the system used by banks today.
 It involves recording a debit on one account and a credit on the other.
 In this case, trust is placed in an institution instead of a person.

 In both these instances, however, trust in an intermediary is required.
-This is where triple-entry accounting comes in, relaying that trust to the network itself – no intermediaries.
-Instead, a single truth can be established in a distributed fashion where all ledger entries are published on the shared record (the public record being the third-entry).
+This is where triple-entry accounting comes in, relaying that trust to the network – no intermediaries.
+Instead, a single truth can be established in a distributed fashion where all ledger entries are published on the shared record (the public record being the third entry).
 Trust is transferred from an institution to a network.